regiontog/sykl/README.md

 ```

 # Documentation
-This repo has a Github pages with the documentation, but untill a [bug](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/td-p/26869) in github is resolved it is not visible as pushes from GitHub actions don't trigger the Github Pages build.
+This repo hosts documentation on Github pages since docs.rs only has documentation for libraries, but untill a [bug](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/td-p/26869) in github is resolved it is not visible as pushes from GitHub actions don't trigger the Github Pages build.
 The documentation can be build from source in the source directory with:
 ```bash
 > cargo doc --document-private-items --open
 ```